 If the potato tubers do come in contact with sunlight, they will become green, form glycoalkaloids, and should not be eaten.
 It can be difficult to add more mulch once the plants have come up through the mulch, so it’s a good idea to make sure the layer is thick enough from the start.

 After planting, as the tubers mature (tubers usually begin forming when the potato plants blossom above ground), you can reach in and sneak new potatoes any time, but there’s very little work needed until harvest time.

 When it’s time to harvest lazy bed potatoes, it couldn’t be easier.
 Wait until the potato vines have shriveled (that means the potatoes aren’t getting any bigger below the mulch), and then just pull the mulch back and pick out the potatoes.
-It’s important to dig down into the soil a bit to make sure you’ve gotten all of them, and check the mulch for any hidden potatoes.
+It’s important to dig down into the soil a bit to make sure you’ve gotten all of them.
+Also check the mulch for any hidden potatoes.

 For each pound of potato planted, with good weather, enough water, few insects, and no disease, you can expect to yield around 10 pounds of potatoes.

 After harvesting, let the potatoes dry for a few days (in the dark) to allow their skins to toughen.
 Then, move them into storage.
 If you will be using the potatoes within a month then they can be stored at room temperature.

 For long-term storage, the temperature should be approximately 40°F and the relative humidity should be between 85 – 90%.
 They should be kept in total darkness, and there should be good ventilation.
 Light exposure will make them green and inedible, higher temperatures will cause them to sprout, and inadequate humidity will cause them to shrivel.
 However, if kept in good conditions, they can last up to six months in storage.